The ROI of Blogging and Social Media

 You do not meet anybody in the sense of actually meeting them in person face to face, but you contact people you would have otherwise never “met”.

-Can you measure the ROI of that, or do you really want to measure it at all?
+Can you measure the ROI of meeting people virtually you have otherwise never met?
+Do you really want to measure it at all?
 This is also one of the most important differences between a social media campaign and a social media strategy.

-In a campaign you measure $.
+In a campaign you often simply buy ads and measure $.
 While devising a strategy you set other, more important goals that are not measurable by such simple metrics like ROI but may pay out in manifold ways.